 2014 – Sound out the battle cry

-The label continues with the February release of Tour de Force’s debut album, Battle Cry, featuring a host of local and international vocal guests including the UK’s Brother Culture and Jamaica’s Luciano.
-Following an album launch at Echo Chamber IV, Tour de Force sets off on its first foreign tour with a string of dates in Asia for Quoc, Jay, and Brother Culture.
-In the autumn, Tour de Force is invited to France for the Telerama festival.
+The label continued with the February release of Tour de Force’s debut album, Battle Cry, featuring a host of local and international vocal guests including the UK’s Brother Culture and Jamaica’s Luciano.
+Following an album launch at Echo Chamber IV, Tour de Force set off on its first foreign tour with a string of dates in Asia for Quoc, Jay, and Brother Culture.
+In the autumn, Tour de Force was invited to France for the Telerama festival.
 This is a return home for Quoc, who was raised outside Paris, and sows the seeds for a burgeoning relationship between France and Tour de Force.
 Tour de Force Remixed is released in September with the duo inviting fourteen guests from the worldwide sound system scene to reimagine their debut.

 2014 Events: Echo Chamber IV & V, Roots of Sound System II, III, IV, Dust & Grooves launch party

 2014 Guests: Channel One, Alpha Steppa, Queen Majesty, Mini Mart Hi Power, Shinehead, Ranking Joe, Carlton Livingston, Jah Life, Om Unit, Dave Q, DJ Madd